Monrepos (archaeology): Collection of archaeological artefacts

-The artefact collection is made up of approximately 4500 artefacts from the Middle- and Upper Palaeolithic.
-Specimens include both authentic pieces as well as copies made by restoration department at the RGZM.
-An important component of the artefact collection is the Venus statue archive.
-With over 50 specimens the venus collection is the biggest of its kind world-wide.
-It includes originals and copies of all female figurines known from the Mid-Upper Palaeolithic.
+The artefact collection is made up of approximately 4500 artefacts from the Middle and Upper Palaeolithic.
+Specimens include both recovered pieces and replicas fashioned by the restoration department at the RGZM.
+An important component of the artefact collection is the Venus figurine archive, with over 50 specimens.

+The collection includes originals and replicas of all female figurines known from the Mid-Upper Palaeolithic.
 The artefact collection also houses engraved schist plaquettes from Gönnersdorf and figurines from the early and late Upper Palaeolithic.

 Library

 The library at Monrepos contains more than 70,000 titles on Palaeolithic and Mesolithic archaeology.
 It is complemented by a comprehensive collection of special editions and an electronic database of periodicals.